Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 What is MAPS?

-In August, the Army announced that MAPS, or Marketplace for the Acquisition of Professional Services, would be the consolidated solution.
-This solution is intended for U.S. Army knowledge-based support services for the Army enterprise infrastructure and infostructure.
+In August of 2025, the Army announced that MAPS would be the consolidated solution.
+This solution is intended for U.S. Army knowledge-based professional support services for the Army enterprise infrastructure and infostructure.

 Fast Facts